-Delta-8 THC derived from Farm Bill compliant hemp is perfectly legal and accessible in the State of Virginia.
-In order for hemp to be federally compliant under the Farm Bill’s guidelines, it must carry no more than 0.3% THC.
+Delta-8 THC derived from Farm Bill-compliant hemp is perfectly legal and accessible in Virginia, provided it’s not in edible products, including beverages and food.
+For hemp to be federally compliant under the Farm Bill’s guidelines, it must carry no more than 0.3% THC.
 Anything above this and it’s considered marijuana, which is a controlled drug regulated by the federal government.

 However, with recreational cannabis recently legalized in Virginia, delta-8 in weed is legal under state law.

 Exercise caution if you plan on traveling to Virginia with delta-8 foods, beverages, and other related edibles in your possession.
 The state currently restricts and regulates hemp-derived delta-8, meaning law enforcement could arrest you for illegal delta-8 product possession and transportation across state borders.
 We recommend contacting VDACS for more information.

 You can also legally travel with delta-8 THC from Virginia into neighboring states such as North Carolina, Tennessee, Washington DC, and West Virginia.